How does PT Farm define local?

 What types of meat do you sell?

-We sell all beef and pork cuts and although we do not raise lamb ourselves, we do have access to local lamb.
+We sell all beef and pork cuts and depending on the season, we also have lamb and veal cuts available.
 We also offer a line of locally smoked products to include an amazing maple cured bacon.
 Another favorite of our customers is our special recipe breakfast sausage…sure to become a favorite of yours as well!

 How is meat delivered to my restaurant?

-Our PT Farm refrigerated trucks deliver meat down I-93 on Wednesdays and I-91 on Thursdays.
+Our PT Farm refrigerated trucks deliver meat throughout the twin states of NH and VT, as well as eastern MA and the coast of ME.
 We also work with distributors who take our specialty cut product to New York and Boston.
 We can arrange to add you to our weekly delivery routes or connect you to one of our distributors.

 Can I specify the cuts of meat I order?